jangboolee/gcf-knowledge-graph/README.md

 | \# Approved  | 2                                                                                                |
 | FA Financing | 52706595                                                                                         |

- Although the `Size` column seems to refer to the sizes of the projects carried out by the entity, referring to the project export, we see that the `DOE_ATG` entity has 2 projects in rows 53 and 120, both with the size `Small`:
+ Since it is unreasonable to assume that a single entity will have multiple sizes, it is more reasonable to assume that the `Size` column refers to the sizes of the projects carried out by the entity.
+However, when referring to the project export file, we see that the `DOE_ATG` entity has 2 projects in rows 53 and 120, both with the size `Small`, which is inconsistent with the values of the `Size` column in row 49 of the entity export:

 ![image](https://github.com/user-attachments/assets/441180e0-e315-46e2-ad0a-b4b679f57391)